 - Body aches

-To get rid of the swelling from an infection, you need to treat what's causing it.
-A doctor can tell you whether it's due to a virus or bacteria.
+To get rid of the swelling, you need to treat what's causing it.
+A doctor can tell you whether that’s a virus or bacteria.
 Most infections caused by a virus don't have a treatment.
 You just wait for them to clear up.
-If the problem is caused by bacteria, your doctor may suggest antibiotics to treat it.
+If the problem is caused by bacteria, your doctor may suggest antibiotics.

-While you wait for the infection to pass, you can:
+While you wait for your infection to pass, you can:

 Allergies

 Puffed up skin or tissue is a common symptom of allergies.
-Your uvula might be bigger because of seasonal allergies to grass or pollen.
-Or the swelling might be because of dust or pet dander.
+Your uvula might be bigger because you have seasonal allergies to grass or pollen.
+Or your swelling might be because of dust or pet dander.
 Certain foods, such as milk, peanuts, tree nuts, shellfish, and eggs, can cause allergic reactions, too.

 If allergies are the cause of your swollen uvula, you might also have:

-An allergist can help pinpoint what might be causing these symptoms.
-That way, you can avoid the allergy trigger in the future.
+An allergist can help pinpoint what’s causing your symptoms.
+That way, you can try to avoid allergy triggers in the future.
 You'll need medicine to help the swelling go down if it happens again.

-For severe allergies, your doctor might suggest you get allergy shots that help your body get used to the allergy trigger.
+For severe allergies, your doctor might suggest you get allergy shots.

 Injury

-An injury to your uvula can make it swell.
-Common causes of injury include:
+This can also make your uvula swell.
+Common causes include:

 - Endoscopy (your doctor puts in a tube with a camera attached to view the digestive tract)